nbusseneau/hephaistos/README.md

     ├── [hidden file] ...
     └── hephaistos.exe
     ```
-    > ⚠️&nbsp;If you don't know where Hades is, just reinstall Hades from the Microsoft Store: you can then choose where Hades will be located.
+    > ⚠️&nbsp;If you don't know where Hades is, reinstall Hades from the Microsoft Store: you can then choose where Hades will be located.
-    > Note that you still have to move the files to the Hades directory manually before continuing.
+    > Note that you still have to move `hephaistos.exe` to the Hades directory manually before continuing.
     </details>

 <details>